Cora Bora: Production

 In May 2022, it was announced Megan Stalter, Jojo T. Gibbs, Manny Jacinto, Ayden Mayeri, Thomas Mann, Chrissie Fit, Andre Hyland and Heather Morris joined the cast of the film, with Hannah Pearl Utt directing from a screenplay by Rhianon Jones.

 Release

-The film had its world premiere at South by Southwest on March 12, 2023.
+The film had its world premiere at the 2023 South by Southwest Film & TV Festival on March 12, 2023.
+In October 2023, Brainstorm Media acquired distribution rights to the film.
+It was released on June 14, 2024.